A Guest Lecture on 'Prevention of Child Sexual Abuse (CSA)' by Ms. Ashwini N V

-As a part of Learn2Apply series, School of Sciences, Jain University conducted a session on ‘Prevention of child sexual abuse (CSA)’ by Ms. Ashwini N V on 11 August 2017 in the college premises.
+As a part of Learn2Apply series, School of Sciences, Jain (Deemed-to-be University)conducted a session on ‘Prevention of child sexual abuse (CSA)’ by Ms. Ashwini N V on 11 August 2017 in the college premises.

 Talking about the CSA and its effect on child, Ms. Ashwini explained five categories in which child maltreatment can occur such as physical abuse, neglect and negligent treatment, emotional abuse, commercial and other exploitation of children and child sexual abuse.

 Explaining the various means in which a child may express the exploitation he/she is facing, she said that, it is caregivers’ responsibility and sensitivity to realize child’s behaviors as warning signs and take the necessary actions to safeguard the child.